To enhance student's educational experience with hands-on work experience through educationally related learning opportunities.

 - Co-Ops at IX are required to work full-time, 40 + hour weeks, preferably when the student is taking a quarter/semester off of school.

-- Co-Ops are also required to be available for work involving travel outside of the state of Ohio for time periods stretching from a few weeks to the length of their entire Co-Op with IX.
+- Co-Ops are also required to be available for work involving travel outside of the state of Ohio for periods of time stretching from a few weeks to the entire length of their Co-Op with IX.
 Any housing expense would be covered in full by the Company.

-- The opportunity to be selected for a co-op position is largely determined by the qualifications presented in the resume and the image projected in the interview.
+- The opportunity to be selected for a co-op position is largely determined by the qualifications presented in a resume as well as during an interview.

 Yearly Recruitment & Placement Schedule